Mazda L engine: MZR-R

 In late 2006, Mazda announced an agreement with Advanced Engine Research (AER) to develop the MZR-R motor for sports car racing.
-The engine is a 2.0 L turbocharged I4 based on the production MZR block.
+It is a 2.0 L turbocharged I4 based on the production MZR block.
 The engine will initially be used by the Mazda factory team in the American Le Mans Series as a replacement for their R20B rotary, then later sold to customer teams.